Wednesday, December 15 | 2:00-3:00 p.m. ET

 - While Medicare Part A (for hospital services) is funded by payroll taxes on employers and employees, Part B (for doctor bills and other outpatient services) is funded in part by beneficiary premiums.
 The Centers for Medicare & Medicaid Services recently announced a 14.5% increase in the standard premium for 2022.

 - Part B premiums typically are deducted from monthly Social Security checks.
 In 2022, Social Security beneficiaries are scheduled to see a 5.9% cost-of-living adjustment (COLA).
 However, affordability of health care remains a major issue for seniors of color, who rely more heavily on Social Security in retirement.

-This 60-minute webinar will deepen your understanding of health equity, as well as policy options that may shape the future of the program and potential implications for employer costs.
+This 60-minute webinar deepened participants' understanding of health equity, as well as policy options that may shape the future of the program and potential implications for employer costs.

 Founder and President, Public Private Strategies Institute

 Deputy Director, Program on Medicare Policy, Kaiser Family Foundation

 Associate Professor of Health Care Policy, Department of Health Care Policy, Harvard Medical School; Assistant Professor of Medicine and Internal Medicine Physician, Department of Medicine, Massachusetts General Hospital